google/trillian-examples/binary_transparency/firmware/README.md

 1. Write malicious firmware directly onto the device.

-Let's imaging the hacker has access to our device, they're going to write their malicious firmware directly over the top of our device's firmware:
+Let's imagine the hacker has access to our device, they're going to write their malicious firmware directly over the top of our device's firmware:

 ```bash